hi-primus/optimus/readme_.md

 [[Become a sponsor](https://opencollective.com/optimus#backer)] and get your image on our README on Github with a link to your site.
 [![OpenCollective](https://opencollective.com/optimus/sponsors/badge.svg)](#sponsors)

-## Optimus for Spark 1.6.x

-Optimus main stable branch will work now for Spark 2.3.1 The 1.6.x version is now under maintenance, the last tag release for this Spark version is the 0.4.0.
-We strongly suggest that you use the >2.x version of the framework because the new improvements and features will be added now on this version.
 ## Core Team
 Argenis Leon and Favio Vazquez